bsmith11/Stack/README.md

 2. run `pod install`

 In order to retrieve posts from Blogger backed blogs, you will need to register with Blogger and obtain an API key.
 Then install https://github.com/orta/cocoapods-keys and create a `BloggerAPIKey` key that uses your previously generated API key.

+## Supported Backends

+#### WordPress

+The [WordPress REST API](https://github.com/WP-API/WP-API) plugin is being used to consume content.

+The [Simple Parse Push Service](https://wordpress.org/plugins/simple-parse-push-service/) plugin is being used to provide push notification services

+#### RSS

+Push notifications are not supported for RSS backends

+#### Blogger

+Push notifications are not supported for Blogger backends

 ## Contributing